Introduction

-- Light Trucks and SUVs: These vehicles usually weigh between 4,000 to 7,000 pounds.
-Driving over a septic tank with a light truck or SUV can cause immediate damage to the tank and its components, leading to costly repairs.
+- Light Trucks and SUVs: These vehicles usually range from 4,000 to 7,000 pounds.
+Driving a light truck or SUV over a septic tank can result in immediate damage to both the tank and its components, ultimately leading to costly repairs.

 - Educate family members and visitors about the weight limits and the importance of avoiding driving over the septic system.